Sheriff to shorten sentences for inmates who rescued fallen deputy

 - The deputy has made a full recovery

-CNN (CNN)Inmates in Georgia are getting their sentences shortened for helping a sheriff's deputy who collapsed while on security detail.
+(CNN)Inmates in Georgia are getting their sentences shortened for helping a sheriff's deputy who collapsed while on security detail.

 Polk County Sheriff Johnny Moats said that six inmates chose to help the deputy, who suffers from a chronic medical condition that makes him sensitive to changes in temperature, instead of fleeing.